DLAMP Library

 - Digital Access: Digital material is available through MCFL - Just register and sign-in using your MCFL Library card for instant access to:

-- Ebooks and audiobooks in English and Spanish through TumbleBooks and others,and are easy to navigate.
-Libby and The Palace Project have downloadable ebooks and audiobooks in English and Spanish.
-Libby and the Palace Project are apps for Apple and Android that can be used by downloading the Libby and the Palace Project app for use on mobile devices.
+- Ebooks and audiobooks in English and Spanish through TumbleBooks and more, and are easy to navigate.
+Libby has downloadable ebooks and audiobooks in English and Spanish.
+Libby is an app for Apple and Android that can be used by downloading the Libby app for use on mobile devices.
 You can also use Libby on your computer through the web browser.

 - Where is MPL located?: 625 Pacific Street, Monterey, Ca. 93940